openforis/collect-earth-online-doc/docs/source/project/reviewdata.rst

 In addition, administrators can Navigate through unanalyzed plots, all analyzed plots, flagged plots, low confidence plots, and individual users’ plots.

+This functionality can be used in conjunction with the **QAQC Dashboard** to identify problematic plots and users.
+The QAQC Dashboard provides a summary of the project, including statistics about the project, plots, and users.
+It also allows administrators to upload external data files for validation.
+More information about the QAQC Dashboard can be found in the :doc:`/project/qaqcdashboard` documentation.